 CIOs should focus on building hybrid IT skills as workers throughout the business increasingly provision the IT they need to do their jobs.

-Contact centre and UC reseller Sabio has hooked up with IP telephony services provider Gamma Telecom to integrate its SIP trunking services with Avaya telephony platforms.
-The duo say this will provide customers with a fully integrated enterprise telephony service backed by high levels of availabili
+Contact centre and UC reseller Sabio has hooked up with IP telephony services provider Gamma Telecom to integrate its SIP trucking services with Avaya telephony platforms.

-The consequences of taking down the for sale signs appear to have been positive for Micro Focus with the UK software specialist beating its own trading expectations.
-The firm holds its AGM today with the Group executive chairman Kevin Loosemore sharing its latest forecast with the arrows on the gra
+The consequences of taking down the sale signs appear to have been positive for Micro Focus with the UK software specialist beating its own trading expectations.

 Adobe said it is tracking reports that at least one of the coding errors is being actively targeted by attackers.

-Former eBay boss, failed California gubernatorial candidate and HP board member Meg Whitman has been mooted as a potentialsuccessor to Léo Apotheker as doubts grow over the HP CEO's future.
-The company's stock has risen dramatically in the past 24 hours after Bloomberg cited two HP insiders a
+Former eBay boss, failed California gubernatorial candidate and HP board member Meg Whitman has been mooted as a potential successor to Apotheker as doubts grow over the HP CEO's future.

 Shared-nothing live migration in Hyper-V 3.0 will improve small IT shops’ planned maintenance prospects, but the technology comes with some limits.